 West of Nevada Ave. this project (combined with the Cascade project below) will provide a safe connection to the downtown core from the Pikes Peak Greenway trail, which is also part of the Legacy Loop.
 The project includes lane reductions and addition of buffered bike lanes.

 These Pikes Peak Ave. projects combined with the Cascade Ave. project below are collectively "Link-the-Loop."

 Weber St. between Pikes Peak Ave. and Rio Grande St.

-This project will create connectivity between the Lowell neighborhood and downtown.
+This project will create connectivity between the Lowell and downtown.
 It includes the addition of new bike lanes, reallocation of parking in certain locations, and lane reduction from four to two lanes with addition of a center turn lane.

 Cascade Ave. from Platte Ave. to Colorado Ave.